Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 - Then we get the base address of kernel32 dll to get the pointer of the function which will load the malicious library;
 - Finally we create a thread that executes the function that loads the malicious dll;

+### 3) Reverse shell

+The actual dll contains the encrypted shellcode with the reverse shell, here's how it works:
+- First the ...

 # 🛡 Obfuscation and AV Detection